Utkrishtdutta/text_summarization/README.md

 # Text Summarizer App using streamlit

-Welcome to Streamlit Summarizer, where you can effortlessly summarize uploaded text, documents, or fetch content directly from a provided URL.
+Welcome to Text summarizer app, where you can effortlessly summarize uploaded text, documents, or fetch content directly from a provided URL.
 We offer various summarization mechanisms, including both Abstraction-based and Extraction-based approaches.

 Additionally, we've integrated OpenAI GPT-3.5 as a powerful summarization technique.